 The frameworks of Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) share three key characteristics.
-First, inequality considerations are self-centered, i.e., individuals do not care about inequalities per se.
-Still, they are averse to situations in which their own payoff deviates from those of others.
-Second, individuals suffer when their payoff is lower than others, i.e., they experience disadvantageous inequalities but are also worse off when they are ahead of others, i.e., they experience advantageous inequalities.
-Third, the normative reference point for the pay-off is equality between oneself and the other group.
-In Fehr and Schmidt (1999), inequality aversion operates through the individual comparison between one's own material payoff and the payoffs of all other individuals.
-In Bolton and Ockenfels (2000), inequality aversion operates through the comparison between one's own material payoff and the average payoff to all other individuals.
+First, inequality considerations are related to individuals' own payoff, i.e., individuals are not averse to inequality per se, but to situations in which their own payoff deviates from those of others.
+Second, individuals suffer when their own payoff is lower than others, i.e., they experience disadvantageous inequalities but are also worse off when they are ahead of others, i.e., they experience advantageous inequalities.
+Third, the normative reference point for the pay-off is equality between oneself and others.
+In Fehr and Schmidt (1999), inequality aversion operates through the individuals.
+In Bolton and Ockenfels (2000), inequality aversion operates through the comparison between one's own material payoff to all other individuals.
 The divergent formulations of inequality aversion in Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) have interesting implications for the nature of preferred equality.
 In the former model, utility is maximized at the point where all individuals earn the same as oneself.
-In contrast, in the latter model, inequalities within the group of others are irrelevant as long as the average payoff equals one's own payoff.1
+In contrast, in the latter model, inequalities within the group of others are irrelevant as long as the average payoff equals one's own payoff.

 Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) are seminal contributions because they provide a theoretical framework to incorporate non-selfish aspects of economic behavior.
 Further, their work had a significant impact on the economics discipline because their models can explain self-interested and non-selfish behaviors in various contexts.
 On the one hand, consider the ultimatum game described above.
 Even purely selfish proposers must account for the possibility that an inequality-averse responder would reject an unequal offer.
-Therefore, the presence of some inequality-averse responders drives proposals in the ultimatum game toward equal splits.
-On the other hand, consider market games, where many proposers offer a split of the pie to only one responder.
-The responder, in turn, can accept or reject the best offer made by the proposers.
-A selfish proposer will try to win the bid by offering the full pie to the responder.
-Therefore, the presence of some selfish proposers drives proposals in the market game toward full transfers with a lot of inequality.
-Inequality-averse proposers recognize the impossibility of satisfying their desire for an equal distribution in the presence of self-interested proposers and, therefore, also behave as if they were purely driven by self-
+Therefore, the presence of some inequality-averse responders drives proposals in the ultimatum game

-1Further differences between Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) exist.
-For example, the analysis of Fehr and Schmidt (1999) is based on a specific functional form where inequality aversion enters utility linearly and where utility losses from advantageous inequalities receive a lower weight than those from disadvantageous inequalities.
+&lt;sup>1Further differences between Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) exist.
+For example, Fehr and Schmidt (1999) use a specific functional form where inequality aversion enters utility linearly and where utility losses from advantageous inequalities receive a lower weight than those from disadvantageous inequalities.
 In contrast, the analysis of Bolton and Ockenfels (2000) is based on a more general and continuous utility function.